snakemake-workflows/rna-longseq-de-isoform/paper/paper.md

 This advancement facilitates more accurate analyses of differential gene expression [@dong_long_2021] and alternative splicing events, both of which are essential for understanding transcriptomic complexity and functional genomics.
 However, analyzing long-read transcriptomic data remains technically challenging due to the intricacies of read preprocessing, isoform-level quantification, and the need for reproducible and scalable computational workflows.

-Several existing tools—such as FLAIR [@tang_full-length_2020-1] —provide frameworks for analyzing long-read transcriptomic data.
+Several existing tools, such as FLAIR [@tang_full-length_2020-1], provide frameworks for isoform-level analysis of long-read transcriptomic data.
 While these tools offer powerful features, they often rely on manual configuration, may not fully support reproducible execution across computing environments, and frequently lack integration with high-performance computing (HPC) infrastructure.
-Furthermore, in our evaluation of available tools, we identified limitations in the alignment and quantification steps, prompting us to re-implement and optimize the alignment procedures originally provided by FLAIR to improve performance and maintainability within our workflow.

 To address these gaps, we present a Snakemake-based workflow that automates the analysis of Nanopore long-read sequencing data with a focus on differential gene expression and alternative splicing detection.
-While other workflows exist that support either differential expression analysis or isoform-level analysis, our workflow integrates both in a modular and reproducible pipeline designed for scalability across local machines, HPC clusters, and cloud environments.
+While other workflows exist that support either differential expression analysis or isoform-level analysis, our workflow integrates both in a modular and reproducible workflow designed for scalability across local machines, HPC clusters, and cloud environments.

 A distinctive feature of our workflow is its capability to operate on ill-annotated or completely unannotated genomes.
-To support these cases, the workflow includes optional local alignments using tools such as BLAST [@altschul_basic_1990;@camacho_blast_2009] or lambda [@hauswedell_lambda_2014], enabling the functional annotation of transcripts by identifying putative gene functions.
+To support these cases, the workflow includes optional local alignments using tools such as BLAST [@altschul_basic_1990;@camacho_blast_2009] or lambda [@Hauswedell2024-ph], enabling the functional annotation of transcripts by identifying putative gene functions.
 This enhances interpretability in non-model organisms and supports exploratory analyses in less-characterized transcriptomes.

-By leveraging Snakemake’s robust workflow management capabilities [@molder_sustainable_2021], our pipeline offers transparent provenance tracking, efficient resource handling, and reproducible execution.
+By leveraging Snakemake’s robust workflow management capabilities [@molder_sustainable_2021], our workflow offers transparent provenance tracking, efficient resource handling, and reproducible execution.
 It provides a flexible foundation for advanced long-read transcriptomic analyses and fills a critical gap in the ecosystem of accessible, reproducible, and extensible workflows for Nanopore RNA sequencing data.

 ## Implementation